rustprooflabs/pgosm-flex/DOCKER-RUN.md

                       be time consuming on large regions.
   --data-only         When True, skips running Sqitch and importing QGIS
                       Styles.
+  --skip-dump         Skips the final pg_dump at the end.
+Useful for local
+                      testing when not loading into more permanent instance.
   --debug             Enables additional log output --basepath TEXT     Debugging option.
 Used when testing locally and not
                       within Docker